 Choose this option if you would like to schedule an in-person appointment.
-Your appointment will take place in Suite 102, Building B at the Robert C. Pew Campus Located at 401 Fulton Street West, Grand Rapids, MI 49504.
+Your appointment will take place in Suite 102, Building B at the at the Richard M. DeVos Center located at 401 Fulton Street West, Grand Rapids, MI 49504.
 Driving directions to our campus can be found here GVSU Maps & Directions.
 Parking is available in the DeVos parking lot in the prospective student spaces, or any of the GVSU lots or spaces with the exception of the metered spaces.
 A parking permit is required and and will be emailed to you after you register for your appointment.
 If you do not receive your parking permit in the allotted time or if you have any questions please feel free to call us at 1-800-748-0246.

 What Visitors Should Know

 - Party size is limited to 4 visitors (you and 3 guests).